Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: The Framework

 \subsection{Overview}

 The pseudo code of \our can be found in Algorithm~\ref{algo:federated-framework}.
 Learning with \our framework consists of the following steps: \begin{enumerate}[leftmargin=*] \item \textbf{Label name sharing and label encoder initialization:} Before training, the server collects the natural language label names from the clients.
-The server initializes the label encoder $\theta^0$ via pre-trained text representations, such as word embedding.
-We expect more advanced techniques like pre-trained neural language models could make the learning converge even faster, but we leave it as future work.
-The data encoder $\omega^0$ is randomly initialized. \item \textbf{Client selection and model communication:} At $t$-th round, the server randomly selects a subset of clients $S_t$ and sends the global model parameters to them. \item \textbf{Local training:} Client $m \in S_t$ independently trains its local model and returns the parameters. \item \textbf{Model aggregation:} The server aggregates the parameters of client models into global parameters. \end{enumerate} Pre-training text representations and label encoder initialization in (1) are conducted only once at the beginning.
+The server initializes the label encoder's parameters $\omega^0$ via pretrained text representations, such as word embedding.
+We expect more advanced techniques like pretrained neural language models could make the learning converge even faster, but we leave it as future work. \item \textbf{Client selection and model communication:} At $t$-th round, the server randomly selects a subset of clients $\mathbf{S}_t$ and sends the global model parameters to them. \item \textbf{Local training:} Client $m \in \mathbf{S}_t$ independently trains its local model and returns the model parameters. \item \textbf{Model aggregation:} The server aggregates the parameters of client models into global parameters. \end{enumerate} Pretraining text representations and label encoder initialization in (1) are conducted only once at the beginning.
 Steps (2)-(4) repeat for $T$ rounds until the global model converges.
-During local training in (3), each client $m \in S_t$ conducts the following steps: \begin{enumerate}[label=(\alph*),leftmargin=*] \item \textbf{Form distillation dataset for locally-unaware classes:} Client $m$ forms a distillation set $\tilde{\mathcal{D}}^{(t+1)}_{m}$ for locally-unaware classes $\overline{\mathcal{C}_m}$ by using the latest class representations. \item \textbf{Train data encoder:} Client $m$ freezes the label encoder parameters and trains the data encoder. \item \textbf{Train label encoder:} Client $m$ freezes the parameters in the data encoder and trains the label encoder. \item \textbf{Model communication after local updates:} Client $m$ sends the updated model parameters to the server. \end{enumerate}
+During local training in (3), each client $m \in \mathbf{S}_t$ conducts the following steps: \begin{enumerate}[label=(\alph*),leftmargin=*] \item \textbf{Select samples for unaware classes via class anchors:} Client $m$ forms a dataset $\mathbf{D}'^{(t)}_{m}$ for locally-unaware classes $\overline{\mathbf{C}_m}$ by using the latest class representations as anchors and computing the distances to the data representations. \item \textbf{Alternating training of two encoders:} Client $m$ freezes the label encoder and updates the data encoder.
+Then, it freezes the data encoder and updates the label encoder. \item \textbf{Model communication after local updates:} Client $m$ sends the updated model parameters to the server. \end{enumerate}